pananton/busrpc-spec/busrpc.md

 To bind block comment to some protobuf entity, it should be placed right **before** the entity, i.e. no empty lines allowed between the block comment and the bound entity.
 The first line of a bound block comment is treated as entity's **brief** description.
 First line together with all other block lines (except those containing documentation command, see next section) represent **full** entity description (or simply description).

 ```
-/// Brief description of MyEnum.
+// Brief description of MyEnum.
-/// Additional information about MyEnum.
+// Additional information about MyEnum.
 enum MyEnum {
   // Brief description of MYENUM_VALUE_0.
+  // Additional information about MYENUM_VALUE_0.
   MYENUM_VALUE_0 = 0;

   // This comment is not bound!
+  // MYENUM_VALUE_1 is not documented.

   MYENUM_VALUE_1 = 1;
 }